Read This Immigrant Mother’s Shocking Details of Her Child’s Detention

-The Trump administration has been hit with a lawsuit from attorneys general in 17 states over its inhumane zero-tolerance immigration policy, which ripped over 2,000 children away from their parents at the border.
+The Trump administration has been hit with a lawsuit from attorneys general in 17 states over its inhumane “zero tolerance” immigration policy, which ripped over 2,000 children away from their parents at the border.
 On Thursday evening, PBS NewsHour provided new details from recent filings in the lawsuit, including the shocking tale of one mother who was separated from her infant for 85 days.

 On Monday, 99 declarations were filed by the attorneys general in the lawsuit, each detailing horrific conditions facing migrants detained by the federal government.
-One declaration came from Olivia Caceres, whose one-year-old son was taken from her in November after they fled El Salvador.
+One declaration came from Olivia Caceres, whose 1-year-old son was taken from her in November after they fled El Salvador.
 The boy was eventually returned to her after 85 days apart, while her husband remains in custody.

 What Caceres wrote about her reunion with her child is incredibly painful to read: